-The skills you gain on a business management degree will allow you to start contributing to your employer's organisation quickly and effectively
+The skills you gain on a business management degree allow you to contribute to your employer's organisation quickly and effectively

 Jobs directly related to your degree include:

 - Corporate investment banker

 - Management consultant

 - Supply chain manager